 Behold, your new favorite mashed potatoes.
 Though celery root may look like Frankenstein’s brain, it is among my most smug Paris discoveries.
 With a light celery scent and a turnip texture, this mash satisfies both the French passion for smooth buttery taste and the American vigilance about carbs.–Elizabeth Bard

-- 1 pound (2 medium) potatoes, peeled or scrubbed and chopped into 1-inch cubes
+- 1 pound (2 medium) potatoes peeled or scrubbed and chopped into 1-inch (25-mm) cubes

 - Salt and freshly ground black pepper to taste

-- 1. Fill a stockpot with cold, salted water.
+- Fill a stock pot with cold, salted water.
 Add the potatoes and bring to a boil.
 Add the celery root and continue to boil until both are just tender, 20 to 30 minutes.
 Drain well.

 - Return the celery root and potatoes to the pot and place over a very low flame, shaking the pan slightly to evaporate any water left in the celery root.

 - Mash the vegetables together in the pan.
 This is a rustic purée, so there’s no need to get obsessive compulsive about the lumps.
 Aim for a chunky consistency.

 - Add the butter, salt, and pepper to taste.
 Taste and, if desired, add even more butter—it’s French, after all.
 Serve at once.
 Or you can transfer the mash to a gratin dish, dot with additional butter, and pass for a minute or 2 under the broiler.